 The best time to visit these two countries are spring, autumn, and winter.
 During spring and autumn, the weather remains pleasant and warm.
 There is hardly any precipitation which makes touring comfortable.
 Mid and late winter can be a bit harsh and freezing in Bhutan and the hilly parts of India.

-Spring festivals in India include Holi, Spring Festival (known as Lohri, Bihu, Uttarayan or Kite Festival, etc.), Pongal, Goa Carnival and Mahashivratri.
-Autumn celebrations include Ganesh Chaturthi, Durga Puja, Navratri, Dussehra, Onam and Diwali.
-During winter you get to participate in the Hornbill Festival, Orange Festival, Wine Festival and the Kutch Festival.
+Spring festivals in India include Holi, Spring Festival (known as Lohri, Bihu, Uttarayan or Kite Festival, etc.), Pongal, Goa Carnival, and Mahashivratri.
+Autumn celebrations include Ganesh Chaturthi, Durga Puja, Navratri, Dussehra, Onam, and Diwali.
+During winter, you participate in the Hornbill Festival, Orange Festival, Wine Festival, and the Kutch Festival.

 Punakha Drubchhen, Punakha Tshechhu and Rhoddendron Festival are some of the popular spring festivals in Bhutan.
 Autumn festivals include the Thimphu Tshechhu, Wangdue Tshechhu, Gangtey Tshechhu, Jomolhari Mountain Festival, Royal Highland festival, etc. Some of the winter festivals are Black Necked Crane Festival, Jambay Lakhang Singye Cham and Druk Wangyel Tshechhu.

-If you are planning to visit both India and Bhutan a week or two would give you ample time to visit the major tourist highlights.
+If you plan to visit India and Bhutan, a week or two will give you ample time to visit the major tourist highlights.
 India offers a variety of destinations and experiences.
 The duration of your holiday depends on where you want to go and the sort of activities you would like to engage in.